Azure-Samples/serverless-chat-langchainjs/README.md

 npm install
 ```

-Then you can start the application by running the commands:
+Then you can start the application by running the following command which will start the web app and the API locally:

 ```bash
 npm start
 ```

-This will start the web app and the API locally.
-Then we need to upload the PDF documents from the `/data` folder to the API with the command:
+Then, open a new terminal running concurrently and run the following command to upload the PDF documents from the `/data` folder to the API:

 ```bash
 npm run upload:docs